matz1ppei/startup-scripts/ubuntu/README.md

 - Log in via SSH as the new user (`vpsuser`) on port `2222`.
 - Access your domain name in a web browser to complete the WordPress installation.
 - The script will output the randomly generated database password, which you should store securely.

+### `minecraft-bedrock.sh`

+Sets up a comprehensive Ubuntu server environment for hosting a Minecraft Bedrock Edition server.

+**Features:**
+- Creates a dedicated user (`mcserver`)
+- Hardens SSH (disables password auth, changes port)
+- Installs and configures Tailscale for secure access
+- Installs the latest Bedrock server and runs it as a `systemd` service
+- Manages the server console via `tmux`

+**Important Limitation (Development Paused):**
+This script's security model relies on **Tailscale**.
+It does not expose the Minecraft game port (19132/udp) to the public internet.
+This is not compatible with game clients that cannot install Tailscale, such as the **Nintendo Switch**.
+Development is paused pending a decision on an alternative security model.